Jetix: Programming

-Jetix was primarily built upon Disney's ownership of the Saban Entertainment library (acquired along with ABC Family Worldwide in 2001), which included shows from Marvel Productions; action-adventure shows were the primary programming theme, though not all Jetix networks and blocks were necessarily limited to that genre.
+Jetix was primarily created through Disney's ownership of the Saban Entertainment library (acquired along with ABC Family Worldwide in 2001), which included shows from Marvel Productions; action-adventure shows were the primary programming theme, though not all Jetix networks and blocks were necessarily limited to that genre.
 Furthermore, programming from outside producers and distributors were also included.

-Jetix Animation Concepts was a brand used for animation co-produced by and for the Jetix global group by the ABC Cable Networks Group.
+Jetix Animation Concepts was a brand by Walt Disney Television Animation used for animation co-produced by and for the Jetix global group by the ABC Cable Networks Group.

 Magazine and other ventures

 As part of brand extension, many of the overseas Jetix networks engaged in various marketing exercises, including print publications, awards shows and sporting events.

 In the U.K., Future plc published the official Jetix Magazine; it was launched in early September 2004 by Jetix Consumer Products and Future Publishing.
 Cavan Scott was the magazine's initial editor.
 Published every four weeks, it featured puzzles and features based on the channel's shows.
 The magazine also came with a free DVD featuring shows from the channel.

-In other countries, including Bulgaria, the Netherlands and Romania, similar Jetix magazines were also produced.
+In other countries, including Bulgaria, the Netherlands, and Romania, similar Jetix magazines were also produced.

 With the purchase of the remaining Jetix Europe shares by The Walt Disney Company and the change over of the channels to a Disney branded channel, Future renamed the magazine to Nitro!, to become an independent magazine with the same general focus.

-In CEE, there was annual children's musical event called Jetix Kids Awards, in which children could vote their favorite shows and stars, in order to win prizes.
+In CEE, there was annual children's awards show called Jetix Kids Awards, in which children could vote their favorite shows and stars, in order to win prizes.
 The last edition took place in 2008.

 The Jetix Kids Cup (formerly known as the Fox Kids Cup) was an association football tournament in which children from 16 countries competed to "promote fair play, sportsmanship and cultural exchange".